Up-to-speed on: preparing for Brexit

 For more information read the guidance on ‘Planning for a possible no-deal Brexit: information for the health and care sector’.

 Data protection steps to take

-Leaving the EU without a deal will affect the way in which schools process personal data.
-If schools only work within the UK and do not transfer data within the EEA, there is no immediate change; however, schools will need to ensure they continue to comply with UK data protection law.
+Leaving the EU without a deal will affect the way you process personal data.
+If your school only works within the UK and does not transfer data within the EEA, there is no immediate change; however, you will need to ensure they continue to comply with UK data protection law.

 Leaving the EU with no deal will mean that the GDPR is brought into UK law.
 The GDPR and the Data Protection Act 2018 will continue to apply to data transferred within or from the UK.

-If schools transfer data within the EEA, they should:
+If you transfer data within the EEA, they should:

 - Read the ICO’s advice on data protection and Brexit.